massimo-briceno/learning-tdd-with-flutter/README.md

 Learning personal project to implement TDD in Flutter using flutter_test and integration_test.
 No GitFlow used in this project.

+# Architecture

+A simple mobile app with the top-level architecture following a client-server model.
+Meanwhile, the client subsystem has been modeled using an MVVM pattern.

 ## Getting Started

 1. clone repo